 Return tickets may seem to be the obvious choice when going to and from Milton Keynes by train but they are not necessarily the cheapest.
 With Split My Fare you can quickly see whether you can make savings by buying two single fares instead.
 We will automatically show the lowest priced option.

-Milton Keynes is located conveniently on both the West Coast Main Line and the M1 motorway meaning there are many ways to get in and out of the town.
+Milton Keynes is on both the West Coast Main Line and the M1 motorway meaning there are numerous ways to get in and out of town.

-West Midlands and Virgin Trains maintain rail connections to Milton Keynes and there are frequent services that connect the Milton Keynes Central railway station to London Euston, as well as stations in Northampton, Liverpool, Birmingham, Manchester and further north.
+There are frequent services that connect the Milton Keynes Central railway station to London Euston, along with stations in Northampton, Liverpool, Manchester and further north.

-The best way to get around Milton Keynes is through public buses or the MK Metro which provide good coverage for all of the town’s estates.
+The ideal way to get around Milton Keynes is by public bus or on the MK Metro, which provides good coverage over the whole town.

-The town has claimed to be the home of the modern computer since Alan Turing cracked the German Enigma codes at Milton Keynes’ Bletchley Park.
-This is said to be of utmost importance to the development of the computer, which has now been recognised in a museum at the site which also has plenty of activities and exhibits for both adults and children.
-The National Museum of Computing is also located in Milton Keynes and is home to both the world’s electronic computer and the world’s oldest working digital computer.
+Milton Keynes became the modern computer's home when Alan Turing cracked the German Enigma codes at Bletchley Park.
+Turing was crucial in developing the computer.
+The Museum features his work; it also has plenty of activities and exhibits for adults and children.
+The National Museum of Computing is also located in Milton Keynes.
+The Museum is home to the world's oldest working digital computer.